danbev/learning-ai/notes/clip.md

 This is a new way to train models that can understand images and it is a step away from the traditional way of training models to understand images which was to use labeled images.

+### Vision Tower
+This is a name for the vision encoder part of the CLIP model.
+This could be ViT for example.

+The "tower" terminology signifies that each of these components is a distinct part of the overall architecture, with each "tower" focusing on a different modality (vision for images and language for text).
+Perhaps "tower" comes from that these parts are fairly independent and have distinct roles.

+"In machine learning, particularly with complex models like CLIP, the metaphor of a tower helps convey the idea of a component designed for a specific type of data processing, stacked layer upon layer to transform input data into a high-level representation.
+Each "tower" within a model like CLIP is specialized (e.g., one for images and another for text), yet they work together within the overarching architecture to achieve a common goal, such as aligning visual and textual representations."